geckobjj/jiu-jitsu/Jiu-Jitsu.md

 ### Low Knee Shield

 #### First Position

     Right arm goes behind partner's hips (hand on floor, elbow behind hip) .
 Left leg posts out .
 Head blocking shoulder .
 Drop right hip to crush top leg .
 Sprawl right leg back .

 ##### Next Steps

     Standard: Underhook with the right arm .
 Scoop the neck with left hand .
 Walk hips forward to pin their heel to butt when combined with the two grips .
 Pummel left leg inside to extend their bottom leg .
 Establish head and arm .
 Stack your hip on theirs .
 Cut your top knee down to their hip to complete the pass

     Blocks Underhook:  Grab their low trap with your right arm to secure position .
 Pass is now the same as above except left elbow goes behind their head and right arm punches inside the hip

+### Shuffle When Opp Cross Posts

+    Standard: Post left hand wide .
+Right hand goes to top hip .
+Left knee moves above opponent's knee .
+Rotate opp. hips vertical using right hand and left knee .
+Drop to your left hip to clear the knee shield and let left knee go beneath their leg .
+Re-center and prepare to remove hands

+#### From the shuffled position

+    Standard (hand above elbow): Inside bicep tie, lean forward (head over far shoulder) and pummel in for cross face .
+Lock 10 finger grip .
+Open up right elbow .
+Pummel head insice partner's left hand .
+Bring right elbow in and retract to get the underhook .
+Lean forward and insert left leg butterfly hook .
+Keep high elbows -> Knee cut

+    Standard (hand below elbow: attempted underhook): Switch to reverse cross face where your left hand is re-inforced wiht your head .
+Right elbow comes out and inserts inside partner's elbow .
+This will create the underhook

+    Passing straight to mount: (With underhook + crossface) Leave right butterfly hook in .
+Pummel left butterfly hook in as well .
+Move right knee across top hip .
+Extend body and knees to straighten their knees and then kip knees up high to mount

+    Can't achieve crossface: Sit to left hip .
+Shoot left hand to reverse underhook .
+Scoop grip .
+Slide left knee all the way to partner's far hip .
+If legs open, simply remove right leg in a backstep .
+Pass

 ---